AguaClara/Textbook/Acid_Neutralizing_Capacity/Acid_Neutralizing_Capacity.rst

  1. Place the pH electrode in the solution.
  1. If the initial pH is less than 4.5 no titration is necessary and equation \eqref{ZEqnNum542028} can be used to calculate the ANC.
  1. Record the initial pH (prior to adding any titrant) and initial sample volume.
- 1. Analyze the sample using Gran plot analysis as detailed in Appendix 4A.
+ 1. Analyze the sample using :ref:`Gran plot analysis <heading_Gran_Plot>`.
 Add 0.05 N HCl (the titrant) using a digital pipette in increments of 0.100 mL.
  1. Save the Gran data to S:\Courses\4530\Group #\Lab 2 – Acid\group#_gran by selecting |ProCoDA_save_gran|.
 The data will be saved in a file (tab delimited format) that can be opened by any spreadsheet program.
 You will use this data to plot a titration curve and to verify that the Gran technique accurately measures the ANC of a sample.
  1. Record the ANC and the equivalent volume.